-Name of the person or entity permitted to make the disclosure.
-Name of the client The purpose of the disclosure The types of information to be disclosed.
-Entities to disclose to Date on which the consent is signed.
-The expiration date of client authorization (or expiration event) no longer than two years.
-Signature of the client/or parent, guardian or person authorized to sign in lieu of the client.
-Description of the Release of Information, its components, and ways the client can nullify it.
+- Name of the person or entity permitted to make the disclosure.

+- Name of the client

+- The purpose of the disclosure

+- The types of information to be disclosed.

+- Entities to disclose to

+- Date on which the consent is signed.

+- The expiration date of client authorization (or expiration event) no longer than two years.

+- Signature of the client/or parent, guardian or person authorized to sign in lieu of the client.

+- Description of the Release of Information, its components, and ways the client can nullify it.

 Release/exchange of information forms must be completed entirely in the presence of the client.
 Any unused lines must have a line crossed through the space.

+• Current Release of Information form with all the required elements signed by client or authorized person in client's record.

-3.5 Grievance Procedure Agency has Policy and Procedure regarding client grievances that is reviewed with each client in a language and format the client can understand and a written copy of which is provided to each client.
-Grievance procedure includes but is not limited to: To whom complaints can be made.
-Steps necessary to complain.
-Form of grievance if any.
-Timelines and steps taken by the agency to resolve the grievance.
-Documentation by the agency of the process, including a standardized grievance/complaint form available in a language and format understandable to the client.
-All complaints or grievances initiated by clients are documented on the Agency's standardized form.
-Resolution of each grievance/complaint is documented on the Standardized form and shared with client.
-Confidentiality of grievance Addresses and phone numbers of licensing authorities and funding sources.
-Signed receipt of agency Grievance Procedure, filed in client chart.
-Review of Agency's Policies and Procedures Manual indicates compliance.
-Review of Agency's Grievance file indicates compliance.
-Source Citation: HAB Monitoring Standards; Part I: Universal Standards; Section A: Access to Care #2
+3.5 Grievance Procedure

+Agency has Policy and Procedure regarding client grievances that is reviewed with each client in a language and format the client can understand and a written copy of which is provided to each client.
+Grievance procedure includes but is not limited to:

+- To whom complaints can be made. - Steps necessary to complain. - Form of grievance if any. - Timelines and steps taken by the agency to resolve the grievance. - Documentation by the agency of the process, including a standardized grievance/complaint form available in a language and format understandable to the client. - All complaints or grievances initiated by clients are documented on the Agency's standardized form. - Resolution of each grievance/complaint is documented on the standardized form and shared with client. - Confidentiality of grievance. - Addresses and phone numbers of licensing authorities and funding sources. - Language outlining that clients cannot be retaliated against for filing grievances.

+- Signed receipt of agency Grievance Procedure, filed in client chart. - Review of Agency's Policies and Procedures Manual indicates compliance. - Review of Agency's Grievance file indicates compliance. - Source Citation: HAB Monitoring Standards; Part I: Universal Standards; Section A: Access to Care #2